Greater Vernon is now officially the trails capital of B.C. - Vernon Morning Star

-With an abundance of places to hike and bike, Greater Vernon has carved out a unique designation.
+With an abundance of places to hike and bike, British Columbia’s Greater Vernon region has carved out a unique designation.

-The Regional District of North Okanagan (RDNO), in partnership with the Ribbins of Green Trails Society, has received word from the Canadian Registrar of Trademarks that they have been successful in officially marking Greater Vernon as B.C.’s trails capital.
+The Regional District of North Okanagan, in partnership with the Ribbins of Green Trails Society, has officially marked Greater Vernon as B.C.’s trails capital.

-In 2022, the designation was proposed to the RDNO board of directors to emphasize the multitude and quality of trails in the area.
-In a press release Wednesday, the RDNO says receiving the official mark through the Canadian Trademarks Act recognizes the contributions of many people, community groups, businesses and local governments to the vibrancy and diversity of local trail networks.
+The designation was proposed to the RDNO board of directors in 2022 to emphasize the numerous quality of trails in the area.
+The official mark from the Canadian Trademarks Act recognizes the contributions of many people and organizations to the vibrancy and diversity of local trail networks.

-The title will also promote trail usage in the Greater Vernon area, the RDNO said.

 “We are thrilled to see recognition of the years of hard work by volunteers, elected officials, business partners, and government staff to develop the extensive trail network in Greater Vernon,” said Kim Young, director of the Ribbons of Green Trails Society.
 “We hope this will encourage and support continued growth throughout the region for years to come.”